Serving the Lord with Gladness

 Psalm 100:2, "Serve the LORD with gladness: come before his presence with singing."

-This short psalm speaks directly about our attitude, and the manner in which we conduct ourselves.
-Without a doubt there should be an inherent joy and happiness that resides in the soul of every one who is redeemed.
-Serving the LORD is not the same as going to work (we can serve the Lord through our work), serving the LORD is a special privilege because it is work being done in honor of the LORD.
+This short psalm speaks directly about our attitude and the way we conduct ourselves.
+Without a doubt, there should be an inherent joy and happiness that resides in the soul of everyone who is redeemed.
+Serving the LORD is not the same as going to work, serving the LORD is a special privilege because it is work being done in honor of the LORD.

 Will Rice said concerning this verse, "Is there a difference between work and serve?
 Sure!
 They are both basically the same, but work is another word for labor.
 You can work for food, for friends, or for funds, but work is just...work!
 Serving is a specific kind of work: work that indicates a direction.
 You can work without regard for others, but you cannot serve that way.
 Serving is labor for somebody else.
 It will make all the difference in the world today if you are serving instead of just working!"